karinsim/Prosperity-by-IMC/README.md

 There is also a manual trading component to the challenge, in which game theory and the intuitive anticipation of actions of a large set of equally informed players were crucial to success.

 ## The team and their contributions
-[**Karin Nakanishi**](https://www.linkedin.com/in/karin-nakanishi/): Developed the utility functions and the structure of `Trader` class during the Tutorial round; analysed trading signals and developed strategies for all assets except for the options (VOLCANIC_ROCK and VOLCANIC_ROCK_VOUCHERS); oversaw and merged the different strategies developed by team members for submission.
+[**Karin Nakanishi**](https://www.linkedin.com/in/karin-nakanishi/): Developed the utility functions and the structure of `Trader` class before the start of the competition; analysed trading signals and developed strategies for all assets except for the options; oversaw and merged the different strategies developed by team members for submission.

-[**Yannick Kohler**](your link): Implemented a range of algorithms with the goal of supporting the team in finding the optimal approach in the manual trading challanges as well as implementing the options strategy to exploit temporary mispricings of call options as judged by the deviation of the implied volatility from the historic IV smile curve.
+[**Yannick Kohler**](your link): Implemented the algorithms used in the manual trading part; developed the options trading strategy.

 [**your name**](your link): your contribution (e.g. developed strategy for product X in round X, developed all manual strategies, developed options strategy...)